 Should we continue or go back?

 Anya was firmly in favour of continuing:

-‘We’ve come this far, we must be close to the top and the descent on the other side.
-To turn around and go back would take much longer…’
+‘We’ve come this far, we must be close to the top …..to turn around and go back would take much longer…’

 It sounded plausible.
-Yet: we were on a steep slope.
-There were some sections we could walk up but others we had to climb up on all fours.
+Yet: we were on a very steep slope, a good deal of it consisting of bare rock faces.
 The visibility was rapidly declining.
 My inclination was to turn back, to get down out this maelstrom of wind, snow and mist.

 We continued but it was at a snail’s pace.
 Visibility fell to around 15 meters.
 I didn’t like it.
 I could feel the fear, the misgivings, rising within me.

 The trail kept ascending.
 It didn’t level off.

 How far were we from the top, dammit?